Helmsen/Wordpress-Deployment-with-gRPC-API/README.md

 The wordpress deployment script container runs a test script which tests wordpress specific deployment methods.
 It starts two EC2 instances, deploys MySQL and Wordpress and connects those two components.

-The generic deployment script container runs a test script, which tests the generic deployment service.
-It starts a EC2 instance and installs MySQL and Wordpress on it.
 Important: The generic deployment method applies SaltStateFiles (ssl) on a remote machine.
 But it can not send customized files to a remote machine.
 Thus it is not possible to configure installed application (we would have to send a customized config file).
 So you have to set the database of the wordpress installation manually (via browser).

 There is a preconfigured scenario for each test script (```docker-compose-wordpress.yml``` and ```docker-compose-generic.yml```).
 Run a preconfigured deployment scenario with ```docker-compose -f <nameOfComposeFile> up```.
 But before you have to provide some AWS information in the corresponding compose file: